National insurance (NI)

 NI earnings bands

-NI earnings bands are used in NI calculations, and in some other cases such as eligibility for statutory payments.
-Find out more about
+NI earnings bands are part of NI calculations, and in some other cases such as eligibility for statutory payments.
+You can view the NI bands in your software:

 NI numbers